-The district is required to adopt a uniform fee schedule if it decides to charge for record requests.
+The district is required to establish a records request fee in its uniform fee schedule if it decides to charge for record requests.
 The following information will assist the district in preparing a policy that complies with the law.

 An Agency May Charge For (Utah Code 63G-2-203(2)):